translatorswb/autotemplater/README.md

 00:00:03 (B): hello nice to be here
 ```

 Take turn on segment (`-t segment`) is selected by default.
-A timestamp is inserted everytime a speech segment is detected.
+A timestamp is inserted for every speech segment seperated with a silence.
 For example:
 ```
 00:00:00 (A): hi and welcome back to the history podcast 00:00:03 (A): this week we got something a little bit different